IBM/movie_ticket_booking_application_using_crunchydb/README.md

 When the reader has completed this Code Pattern, they will understand how to:

-* Deploy CrunchyDB Operator on OpenShift Cluster.
+* Deploy Crunchy PostgreSQL for Kubernetes Operator on OpenShift Cluster.
 * Create a CrunchyDB cluster and database.
 * Access the cluster on your localhost.
 * Connect and access CrunchyDB data from a python flask application.